RomanSuvorov/first.github.io/README.md

 `RomanSuvorov.github.io`
 --------------------------
-Here you can view all of my per-projects
+Here you can view all of my pet-projects
 ==============================================

    ***This repository contains all the materials that have been learned by me in the learning process.***